Food Writer & Editor

 In addition to her 10+ career in corporate communications, writing, and editing, she recently served as an English language teacher for elementary school students.
 She used food and foodways to help her students celebrate their native languages and cultures.

 She is always on the hunt for the foods of her childhood – collard greens with fatback, biscuits, fried okra, bbq, coleslaw, cornbread (by the way, there should never be sugar in cornbread – EVER), grits, and fried fish.
-Her dad is Mexican and she is hoping, in 2022, to get much more in touch with her Hispanic heritage.
+Her dad is Mexican and she is hoping, in 2022, to get much more in touch with her Hispanic heritage and to explore Mexican culture and its influence in the American South.
 Particularly through food.
 Namely through homemade tortillas – which she could live on.
 Well, tortillas and collard greens cooked in fat back.
 And hot water cornbread.
 And homemade biscuits.
+And tamales.

 WRITING AND TRAVEL INTERESTS